metamanita/sample-NFT-collections/README.md

 # Sample NFT Collections

-This collections can be used as basis to build your own NFT collections and deploy them to [Metamanita](https://metamanita.org/)
+These collections can be used as basis to build your own NFT collections and deploy them to [Metamanita](https://metamanita.org/)

 ## Examples